 ECCU is committed to partnering with you in ministry and working diligently to help you accomplish your financial goals.
 The Small Business Administration (SBA) has been authorized to approve additional PPP loans through the latest federal relief legislation (Economic Aid Act).
 We are participating in the second round of PPP lending through our partners.
-The application is now open.
-Please do not hesitate to reach out to your Relationship Manager should you have any additional questions or need assistance.

 We know you likely have questions regarding the PPP process, and we're here to help.
 Take a look at the FAQs below for some of the most common questions regarding the PPP application process.

 Existing PPP borrowers may apply to receive a “second draw” PPP loan if:

 ECCU has found the following resources to assist you in learning more about the Paycheck Protection Program and how it affects religious organizations.

 The Paycheck Protection Program application is open to members and non-members.
 If your organization is not yet an ECCU member and you want to learn more about other banking needs, go to www.eccu.org/ministry.

 As part of the latest legislation, the list of allowable and forgivable expenses has been expanded.
 This applies to new and existing PPP loans for which a borrower has not yet received forgiveness.
 For further details, please visit the www.SBA.gov.

 For borrowers that have already applied for forgivness, prior guidenlines apply including the requirement to spend at least 60% of the funds on payroll to receive full forgiveness.
 The other 40% may be used on eligible costs.
 These costs include certain mortgage expenses, rent and utility payments.